Position

 Q: What is the best way to plant a Portuguese laurel hedge?

-A: When planting your Portuguese laurel, dig a hole that is twice the width of the root ball and of the same depth.
+A: When planting your Portuguese laurel, dig a hole twice the width of the root ball and the same depth.
 Space the plants about 1 metre apart for a dense hedge.
-If using pot-grown plants, ensure to loosen the roots before planting!
+If using pot-grown plants, ensure that the roots are loosened before planting!

 Q: How often should I trim my laurel hedge plants?